ZeanQin/zeanqin.github.io/content/drafts/git-based-headless-blog-part-2.md

 and the font "Merriweather" needs to be downloaded by the browser, you could get the text to flash like below.

-<asset src="articles/git-based-headless-blog/flash-of-unstyled-text.gif" name="List local and remote tracking branches" newline></asset>
+<asset src="articles/typography/flash-of-unstyled-text.gif" name="Flash of Unstyled Text" newline></asset>

 Some common apporaches to mitigate FOUT include,